Flocoa/1414-gz-dbt-repository/README.md

 ## Dbt project for the wagon challenges

-Repo of the correction of the 2 days on DBT
+Repo containing all the dbt project answering all the challenges during the 2 day classes on DBT.